callummcdougall/ARENA_2.0/chapter3_distributed/exercises/part2_dist_training/part2_dist_training.md

     screen -d -m ./deploy.sh <ip address> --world-size 1 --cluster-size 2 --cluster-id 0;
     screen -d -m ./deploy.sh <ip address> --world-size 1 --cluster-size 2 --cluster-id 1;
     ```
-   Running on colab should be easier - simply use run.sh `!bash run.sh resnet_fwd.py --world-size 2 --cluster-size 1 --cluster-id 0` and change the world size and cluster id accordingly.
+   Running on Colab should be easier - simply use run.sh `!bash run.sh resnet_fwd.py --world-size 2 --cluster-size 1 --cluster-id 0` and change the world size and cluster id accordingly.

 You might want to start by copying the setup/teardown template from broadcast.py.
 Then, follow the instructions above to write a forward pass.
 Remember to use dist.all_reduce to average loss/accuracy after each minibatch's forward pass before you log it.